Afternoon

 Under the arching heavens the afternoon swift passing, and the voices of children and women,

-Behold me well-clothed going gayly or returning in the afternoon,
+Behold me well-clothed going gayly or returning in the afternoon—

-Late in the afternoon the mocking-bird, the American mimic, singing in the Great Dismal Swamp—
+Late in the afternoon, the mockingbird, the American mimic, singing in the Great Dismal Swamp,

-Out of the mocking-bird’s throat, the musical shuttle, the late afternoon sounds, more penetrating and sweeter, seem’d to touch the soul.
+The late afternoon sounds, more penetrating and sweeter, seem’d to touch the soul.

-The spread of emerald-green and brown, the knolls, the score or two of little haycocks dotting the meadow, the loaded-up wagons, the patient horses, the slow-strong action of the men and pitch-forks,
+The spread of emerald-green and brown, the knolls, the score or two of little haycocks dotting the meadow, the loaded-up wagons, the patient horses, the slow-strong action of the men and pitch-forks, the country boy at the close of the day driving the herd of cows and shouting to them as they loiter to browse by the roadside—all in the just-waning afternoon, with patches of yellow sun-sheen, mottled by long shadows.

 During the war, I form’d the habit of visiting the army hospitals the latter part of day.
 Somehow (or I thought it so) the effect of the hour was palpable.
 The badly wounded would get some ease, and would like to talk a little, or be talk’d to.
 Intellectual and emotional natures would be at their best; deaths were always easier; medicines seem’d to have better effect when given then; and a lulling atmosphere would pervade the wards.